Font size

 Lidl GB, at the highest level recognised during the Summit, received the Ambassador Charter Mark for sector-leading practice, transparent reporting, active mentoring of other employers, and championing the Social Recruitment Covenant nationally.
 Ambassador recognition reflects organisations where social value and inclusive employment principles are no longer treated as separate projects, but are increasingly embedded within mainstream business operations and external leadership activity.

 For employers earlier in their own journey, that visibility matters.
-One of the clearest themes emerging across SRAG is that organisations are increasingly looking for practical models, operational confidence and peer learning, not simply high-level commitments.
+One of the clearest themes emerging across SRAG is that organisations are looking for practical models, operational confidence and peer learning, not high-level commitments.

 A framework shaped by the organisations within it